Do you realize you can change your mindset and change your life?

 At first, you may even find writing out positive quotes or posting encouragement around the room may be helpful to keep you on track.
 Something as simple as saying over and over, “My heart and mind are open to knowledge and wisdom.”

 Surround yourself with leaders who guide you and don’t judge you.
 You want a strong mentor, but not one who threatens or causes stress.
 Especially if you have been caught up in a fixed mindset, you don’t want to feel judged or rejected in any way.
 You need an understanding coach who will help you overcome your belief that nothing can or will change.
 You need to believe without a doubt that you are capable of growth and change.
-You need to want to change.
+And, you need to want to change.

 Changing your mindset to change your life will be hard work.
 Mindset and business go hand in hand.
 Good, lasting relationships come from effort and working through differences.
 You will need to overcome the belief that “you are flawed and that’s the end of the story.”
 Indeed, you are flawed (we all are), but there is hope.